Izenda7Series/docs/dev/mvc_core_setup_guide.rst

      - Your Izenda API endpoint, used to call the Izenda API in your .NET code
    * - ``izusername``
      - IzendaAdmin@system.com
-     - Default system level account, in this kit it is used for authentication of specific functions like adding new users, updating the data model, etc. This value must match with the Username in Mvc5StarterKit.AspNetUsers table and IzendaMvc.IzendaUser table
+     - Default system level account, in this kit it is used for authentication of specific functions like adding new users, updating the data model, etc. This value must match with the Username in MvcCoreStarterKit.AspNetUsers table and IzendaMvc.IzendaUser table
    * - ``iztenantname``
      -
      - The tenant of system level account, have same purpose with ``izusername``